 Mindfulness meditation is about being in the present moment, focusing on breathing and the now, and not yesterday’s meeting, tonight’s dinner or tomorrow’s deadlines.
 It takes practice and for some it can be frustrating because it is certainly not a quick fix.
 This is more about learning how in the long term to separate yourself from the stress and not allow it to take a full hold of your mind and body.

 Stress can be overwhelming but there is no reason why you have to deal with it on your own.
-Whether you’re stressed about work, money or home, talking about it can help to alleviate the worry and anxiety that comes with it.
+Talking about it can help to alleviate the worry and anxiety that comes with it.
 We all know how good our brains are at worrying, so instead of losing control to the stress, talk to someone.
 Communication is often the best solution.
+With so many amazing communication apps out there, be sure to stay in touch with people during self-isolation.
 Speak to a manager, a colleague, your partner, or your family and friends.
 Just telling someone that you’re feeling stressed can bring some relief because you are no longer alone in it and the chances are they will have advice that can help you.

 If you’re not ready to talk, perhaps you can write it down, which can help you to process problems and look at them in a different way.